nautobot/nautobot-app-device-lifecycle-mgmt/docs/software_lifecycle.md

   - device roles: leaf
   - software: 4.21M

-# Behavior when using API to retrieve Validated Software list for devices and inventory items
+### Behavior when using API to retrieve Validated Software list for devices and inventory items

-By default when retrieving a list of Validated Software object it is possible to filter results by assignments used when object was created.
+By default when retrieving a list of Validated Software objects it is possible to filter results by assignments used when the object was created.

-To get a list of Validated Software objects that match given device/inventory item matching using logic described in the previous section, one must specify one of the below parameters:
+To get a list of Validated Software objects that match given device/inventory item matching using the logic described in the previous section, one must specify one of the below parameters:

 - For devices: `device_name` or `device_id`
 - For inventory items: `inventory_item_id`

-## API Examples
+#### API Examples for getting Validated Software matching specific objects

 1. Return Validated Software objects taken into account when validating software assigned to device `ams-leaf-01`.